RemigiuszDurka/Computational_Gravity/problems.md

     a) for a given metric be able to compute the inverse metric, Christoffel symbols, Riemann and Ricci tensors, curvature scala and the Einstein tensor components.

-    b) incorporate solution scenarios: flat case, with M, with Q, with rotation Kerr parameter $a=J/M$, and compute all quantities given in above (a).
+    b) incorporate solution scenarios: flat case, with M, with Q, with rotation Kerr parameter $a=J/M$, and compute all quantities listed above.

     c) include cosmological constant $\Lambda$ to Schwarschild case, and Reissner-Nordstrom case.
 Update Einstein equation to the $+ \Lambda g_{\mu \nu}$ term.